 Moreover, Andalusian people are known to be very warm and welcoming.
-You will have no trouble getting into their culture and their relax lifestyle along with the region's sunny climate.
+You will have no trouble getting into their culture and their relaxed lifestyle along with the region's sunny climate.

-If you wish to remain closer to the Spanish history and culture, Trinidad may be the ideal neighborhood, being the city's historical center.
+If you wish to remain closer to the Spanish history and culture, Trinidad may be the ideal neighbourhood, being the city's historical centre.
 You can enjoy its monuments and other ancient remains in large Hispano-Arabic walls.
 Trinidad is particularly active during the month of July.
-Palo, for its part, is a fishing district which has been developing gradually over the years.
-Further, in Perchel you are likely to find middle-class housing and student housing.
-Most foreigners in Malaga have settled there.
+Palo is a fishing district, which has been developing gradually over the years.
+Further, in Perchel, you are likely to find middle-class housing and student housing.
+It is one of the oldest neighbourhoods in Málaga and most foreigners in Málaga have settled there.

-Apart from hotels, Malaga has a range of accommodation options including apartments, studios, villas and houses.
+Apart from hotels, Málaga has a range of accommodation options including apartments, studios, villas and houses.
 Prices usually vary according to the type of housing and standing.
-To rent a studio, count an average of 400 euros per month.
+To rent a studio, count an average of 400 and 600 euros per month.
 A three-bedroom apartment, on the other hand, can cost between 550 and 850 euros per month.

 You can check out accommodation offers in classified ads in local newspapers and on the internet.
-You may also register with a real estate agency if you are already on the spot.
+You may also register with a real estate agency if you are already in the area.

 Piso compartido www.pisocompartido.com